 Bernardo O'Higgins National Park is currently the largest protected area in Chile.
 Along with Torres del Paine National Park, the park occupies over 90% of the Southern Patagonian Icefield; the remainder of it, across the border in Argentina, is included within Los Glaciares National Park.

-Bosques Templado de los Andes Australes is a Biosphere Reserve in southern Chile, comprised of eight national protected areas.
+Bosques Templados de los Andes Australes is a Biosphere Reserve in southern Chile, comprised of eight national protected areas.
 Hosting extraordinary biodiversity, it is classified as one of the largest and most ecologically intact forest remnants on earth by the World Resources Institute.